dylanHanger/snakes/README.md

 ### Can I cheat?

-No, you cannot.
-The only rules are those built into the game itself.
-If you are able to accomplish something within those rules, I consider it to be a valid strategy.
+Its not possible to cheat.
+If you are able to accomplish something within the game, I consider it to be a valid strategy.
 However, I do reserve the right to patch any unintended exploits.

 ### What language should I code my snake in?